decaf-dev/obsidian-dataloom/README.md

 ## Usage

+### Making a Table via Command

+To quickly make a table you can use the add table command.
+Press `CMD-P` on your keyboard search "Add table".

+Note: you must be in editing mode for this command to appear

+Toggle to preview mode and the table will automatically render.

-### Making a Table
+### Making a Table Manually

-Make a table using normal markdown syntax.
+Make a table manually using normal markdown syntax.
 Under the hyphen row, specify the types of each column.

 The plugin currently supports 3 cell types: `text`, `number`, and `tag`.